More than 30 tornadoes reportedly struck several states as severe weather swept across the South, leaving at least 7 dead - KTVZ

 “My prayers are with their loved ones and communities,” Alabama Gov. Kay Ivey said in a tweet.
 “We are far too familiar with devastating weather, but our people are resilient.
 We will get through it and be stronger for it.”

-In Butts County, Georgia, a 5-year-old child was killed when a tree fell on top of a car, county coroner Lacey Prue told CNN affiliate WSB.
+A 5-year-old child was killed in Butts County, Georgia, after a tree fell on top of a car, the county’s coroner Lacey Prue told CNN affiliate WSB.

 In Selma, Alabama — known for its role in the Civil Rights Movement in the 1960s and home to about 17,000 people — the storms left behind a trail of widespread destruction.